Infinite critical boson non-Fermi liquid

-\emph{Acknowledgments.}--- We thank Yonghao Gao, Sungsik Lee, Michael Hermele, Arun Paramekanti, and Leo Radzihovsky for discussion.
-This work is supported by the Ministry of Science and Technology of China with Grant No.2016YFA0301001,2016YFA0300500,2018YFE0103200, by Shanghai Municipal Science and Technology Major Project with Grant No.2019SHZDZX04, and by the Research Grants Council of Hong Kong with General Research Fund Grant No.17303819.
+{\bf Data Availability}\\ { The possible data that support the findings of this study are available from the corresponding author (G.C.) upon request.} \\

-\emph{Note added.}--- Upon completing the present paper, we become aware of a related work~\cite{Lake2021}, where the authors considered the same problem but explored different and interesting physics.
+{{\bf References.}} {\emph{\bf Acknowledgments}}\\ We thank Yonghao Gao, Sungsik Lee, Michael Hermele, Arun Paramekanti, and Leo Radzihovsky for discussion.
+This work is supported by the Ministry of Science and Technology of China with Grants No.~2021YFA1400300, by the National Science Foundation of China with Grant No.~92065203, and by the Research Grants Council of Hong Kong with General Research Fund Grant No.~17306520. \\